ktorio/ktor-documentation/topics/bearer-client.md

 ### (12) <-- Protected resource {id="step12"}

-Given that the [401 response](#step8) returns JSON data with error details, we need to update our sample to receive the information about a error as a `ErrorInfo` object:
+Given that the [401 response](#step8) returns JSON data with error details, we need to update our sample to receive the information about an error as a `ErrorInfo` object:

 ```kotlin
 ```